xmichelo/Beeftext/README.md

 Beeftext aims to be the best possible alternative to TextExpander.
 Beeftext is an open-source project written in C++ using the [Qt] framework.

-## Author
+## Contributors

 The project is developed and managed by [Xavier Michelon].

+The [beeftext.org] website uses a template provided by [HTML5 UP].

 ## License

-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the [MIT License].

+Beeftext uses the [Qt] framework under the [GNU Lesser General Public License v3].

+Beeftext uses the [OpenSSL] library under [OpenSSL and SSLeay licenses].

 ## Documentation
 ### End User